pforderique/fritter-backend/README.md

 **Throws**

-- `400` If no username, score, or threshold specified
+- `400` If no score or threshold specified
 - `400` If score/threshold are not integers in [0, 100]
 - `403` If the user is not logged in